pishi19/EA/runtime/docs/feedback-journal.md

 # Ora Feedback Journal

+## [2025-12-13] Roadmap-Referenced Artefact Alignment and Live Directory Cleanup

+- **Feedback:** Successfully archived 6 remaining loop artefacts from root directory that were not explicitly referenced in `/runtime/docs/roadmap.md` as required for live execution.
+Following Ora Alignment Protocol requirement that only roadmap-referenced artefacts should remain in live directories.
+All archived files represent completed historical work that has been integrated into current system architecture.
+Updated archive documentation and maintained complete historical integrity.
+System now fully compliant with roadmap-driven artefact management requirements.
+- **Actor:** AI Assistant (via Cursor)
+- **Context:** Ora Alignment Protocol enforcement and live directory cleanup

 ## [2025-06-08] System Bootstrapping

 - **Feedback:** Initial seed documents in place, ready for live UI surfacing.